 He spent some time recuperating at St Dunstan's rehabilitation centre in Shropshire before returning to the Isle of Man.

 He became a law student with the help and support of retired Attorney General, Ramsey Moore.
 He qualified and was formally admitted to the Bar as a Manx advocate in August 1948.
 He passed his exams by dictating his answers to a clerk in the Rolls Office.
 Helen Kinvig became his secretary and was to be his eyes and ears for the rest of his working life.
 In the 1950s Howard acquired a tandem and Miss Kinvig used to drive him to the Castletown office from Ballasalla and back.
-She is still with the company as a conveyancing manager.

 In 1949 Howard and advocate Stanley Allen went into partnership.
 They used their names and borrowed part of an established name to help launch their fledgling business.